Arrested in Essex County for Drug Paraphernalia Charges

 Local Drug Crime Attorneys Near Me with offices in Newark, New Jersey

 Possession of drug paraphernalia is often thought to be a minor drug charge because it usually stems from a harmless incident.
 However, do not make the mistake of thinking that a drug paraphernalia charge is insignificant.
 Not only are drug paraphernalia charges often attached to more serious charges of marijuana possession or cocaine possession; if you are convicted of drug paraphernalia possession, you could end up behind bars.
 Worse yet, you will have a drug conviction on your permanent record, which could have adverse consequences for you future employment opportunities.
+In addition, you may lose your driving privileges in New Jersey for six months to two years.
 That’s why it is crucial that you take your drug paraphernalia charges seriously and speak with a knowledgeable criminal defense attorney immediately.

 The attorneys at the Tormey Law Firm appear on a daily basis in courtrooms throughout Essex County, including Fairfield, Belleville, and Maplewood.
 Our drug crime defense team includes a former county prosecutor who successfully prosecuted a drug smuggling case.
 This is the kind of experience that has proved invaluable when defending clients in NJ drug cases because we know how a prosecutor builds their case.

 Call the Tormey Law Firm today at 201-654-3464 so that one of our experienced attorneys can look over your file and help you achieve the best result.
 You can also check out our Successful Drug Crime Verdicts & Settlements page.